Phase transitions and finite-size effects in integrable virial statistical models

 Finding the generalized Burgers equation \eqref{eq:pde_v_visc} enables to argue on the expected modifications to the fluid EOS when $N$ is finite in terms of a well-posed mathematical problem.
 In particular, it is well understood that the $1/N$ viscous term in Eq.~\eqref{eq:pde_v_visc} prevents the appearance of singular behavior at the critical points that would originate in the ``inviscid limit'' at $N\to \infty$.
-Besides, fundamental results can be adapted in respect to the approaching to the critical region.
+In addition, fundamental results known in the PDE's literature can be adapted to describe the behavior as one approaches the critical region.
 More precisely, a connection is established with a remarkable mathematical result known in the theory of integrable systems as {\em Universality Conjecture}~\cite{dubrovin2006, dubrovin2012}.
 Following~\cite{dubrovin2012}, we are therefore led to deduce that near a given critical point located at $t_c, x_c,{\rm v}_c$, the solution to Eq.~\eqref{eq:pde_v_visc} behaves as

 where $\Delta x=x-x_c$, $\Delta t=t-t_c$, and the function $U(r_1,r_2)$ is defined via logarithmic derivative of the Pearcey function: